Friday, 7 July 2023

 July 7 more about Athens' Acropolis

 We had one day left on our bus ticket so we headed for the Acropolis Museum which is an archaeological museum built to house every artifact found on the archaeological site of Athens' Acropolis and on the surrounding slopes, from the Greek Bronze Age to Roman and Byzantine Greece.
 It is truly excellent.
 The amount of work they have done to rescue, in some cases, and to preserve some of the stunning marbles is almost incomprehensible.
-The museum is located by the southeastern slope of the Acropolis hill, on the ancient road that led up to the ‘sacred rock’ and was built over an existing archaeological site.
-The approach to the construction of this building over this historically sensitive site was quite clever.
+The museum is located on the southeastern slope of the Acropolis hill, on the ancient road that led up to the ‘sacred rock’ and was built over an existing archaeological site.
+The construction of this building over this historically sensitive site was quite clever.
 Large holes were drilled for a dozen or more pillars and their foundations secured.
-Once in place, the entire archaeological site was covered in sand to protect the excavations.
+Once in place, the entire archaeological site was covered in sand to protect the archaeological excavations.
+Once completed the sand was removed and the old excavations covered with glass.
 Opened in June 2009, today the museum crouches above that old excavation site and exhibits well over 4000 objects.
 It is a modern beauty.

-Above in the museum itself there is massive conservation program to recover and protect the ancient artefacts of the Acropolis.
-This cost and expertise is extensive.
+In the museum itself there is massive conservation program to recover and protect the ancient artefacts of the Acropolis.
+This cost and expertise are extensive but oh! how worthwhile.

-The use of glass from top floor to the excavation site below is very effective
+The use of glass from the top floor to the excavation site below is very effective

 and the floor in places is sloped mimicking the slopes of the Acropolis